Vermont Integrated Curriculum Summary

-This course utilizes both an organ- and disease-based focus to organize studies in nutrition and metabolism, the gastrointestinal and endocrine systems, and liver and biliary tree function.
-It is designed to integrate cell metabolism, normal and pathologic anatomy, pharmacology, physiology, pathophysiology and the physical examination and related interviewing, diagnostic testing and imaging.
+This course utilizes both an organ and a disease-based approach to organize studies in nutrition and metabolism, the gastrointestinal and endocrine systems, and liver and biliary tree function.
+It is designed to integrate cell metabolism, normal and pathologic anatomy, pharmacology, physiology, pathophysiology, and the physical examination and related interviewing diagnostic testing, and imaging.
 Understanding the metabolic and pathophysiologic consequences of public health problems including malnutrition, obesity and diabetes reinforce concepts learned.
-Learning is facilitated through active learning sessions, assigned readings, small group case discussions and workshops for problem solving and skills development.
+Learning is facilitated through active learning sessions, assigned readings, small group case discussions, and workshops for problem-solving and skills development.
 Clinical correlations reinforce the lessons of the community preceptorships.
 (8 credit hours)

 Public Health Projects

-During the second year of the Foundations Level, Professionalism, Reflection and Communication groups formed during the first year apply their group leadership, professional, and team skills to a public health project.
+During the second year, Professionalism, Reflection, and Communication groups formed during the first year apply their group leadership, professional, and team skills to a public health project.
 Public health projects are designed to teach students about public health and the health issues that face our communities as they work side by side with the groups, organizations, and individuals in these settings.
 These projects begin to develop the background in population-based medicine and prevention a physician needs to fully address a range of health issues.
 Public health projects are carried out in Vermont communities and enable students to apply the principles and science of public health to health needs in the community.
 (1 credit hour)

-Students in Connections study skin, connective tissue, and the musculoskeletal system using appropriate aspects of cell metabolism, endocrinology, normal and pathologic anatomy, pharmacology, physiology, pathophysiology and the physical examination and related interviewing, diagnostic testing and imaging.
-It introduces students to the fields of the orthopedics, rheumatology and dermatology during the basic sciences.
+Students in Connections study skin, connective tissue, and the musculoskeletal system using appropriate aspects of cell metabolism, endocrinology, normal and pathologic anatomy, pharmacology, physiology, pathophysiology, and the physical examination and related interviewing, diagnostic testing, and imaging.
+It introduces students to the fields of orthopedics, rheumatology, and dermatology during the basic sciences.
 (3 credit hours)